MatrixManAtYrService/lifecycle-snapshots/README.md

 ### Install Dependencies

-In addition to git (duh), you'll need to install boost-program-options, boost-test, and cmake
+In addition to git (duh), you'll need to install boost-program-options, boost-test, and cmake.
-If you expect to use other boost libraries, you might as well install them all.

 #### Linux